cuckydev/PSXFunkin/FORMATS.md

 ## XA files

-In [iso/music/](/iso/music/), you can find .mp3 files with .txt files for various groups of .xa files.
+In [iso/music/](/iso/music/), you can find .ogg files with .txt files for various groups of .xa files.
 The txt files are pretty obvious, so I won't go into much more detail here.

 You can control the dependencies and rules of .xa conversion and interleaving in [Makefile.xa](/Makefile.xa).